Palace Theatre (Manchester, New Hampshire): The start

 Up to 1930 the Palace had touring vaudeville companies regularly on its stage, with famous performers of the day, including Jimmy Durante, Bob Hope, Harry Houdini, The Marx Brothers, and Red Skelton.
 Stock companies, such as The Palace players had up to a dozen performances a week.

-Manchester historian John Patrick Jordan wrote a book about the vaudeville years of the theater in Check Your Hat.
-The Vaudeville Years of the Palace Theater.
-1915 - 1955.

 The decline

 Vaudeville began to lose public favor toward the end of the 1920s, as silent pictures and talkies drew crowds to the silver screen.
 The Palace struggled to stay in business, so it adapted and became primarily a movie house from 1930 until the early-1960s.

 By the late 1960s, the Palace Theatre was no longer in use for staging productions.
 Instead it was used as classroom space for New Hampshire College (now Southern New Hampshire University).
 When the school moved to its new campus, the Palace became vacant, and fell into disrepair.
 Eventually, the seats were removed, the stage equipment was abandoned, and the building was used as a warehouse.